-7. Remove valve disk stem and verify die spotting blue compound is continuous on valve disk stem / manifold contact surfaces.
+7. Remove the valve disk stem and verify die-spotting blue compound is continuous on valve disk stem / manifold contact surfaces.

-Verify die spotting blue continuity
+Verify the continuity of the die-spotting blue compound

-- 8. Clean die spotting blue compound from all components. - 9.
+- 8. Clean die-spotting blue compound from all components. - 9.
 Apply anti-seize compound to the screws and reinstall the valve disk stem and valve disk flange, torquing in a crossing pattern to the specified value.
 Refer to the General Assembly drawing for torque values.